Configuring the IPsec road warrior connection

 - Under the Create new tunnel section, enter a meaningful Name for this VPN.

-- From the Local IP list, select the local IP address that the tunnel connects to and enter the Local network IP address and network mask, using the format: <IP_address>/<network_mask>.
+- From the Local IP list, select the local IP address that the tunnel connects to and enter the Local network IP address and network mask, in this format: <IP_address>/<network_mask>.

 - Enter a valid Client IP address for this road warrior tunnel.
 The specified IP address must be available on the network specified for Local network.